odegeasslbc/pytorch-IBGAN/README.md

 # pytorch-IBGAN
-a pytorch implementation of Information Bottleneck GAN
+A pytorch implementation of Information Bottleneck GAN
-paper can be find here: https://openreview.net/forum?id=ryljV2A5KX
+Original paper can be find here: https://openreview.net/forum?id=ryljV2A5KX

 ## Training